cfcanaoj/gpusample/cpp/README.md

 - [how to cast a 2-dimensional thrust::device_vector<thrust::device_vector<int>> to raw pointer, stack overflow](https://stackoverflow.com/questions/38056472/how-to-cast-a-2-dimensional-thrustdevice-vectorthrustdevice-vectorint-to)

 ## Sample4
-This sumple shows how the summation of the all components are obtained.
+This example shows how the summation of the all components of a vector are obtained.
 How to complie and run the sample codes is shown as follows.

 	cd cpp